FaisalRAlShehri/Project_Travelholic/README.md

 Created by Faisal R. Al-Shehri.
 ## Description
-This project is a travel app that displays basic information that a traveller might find important about any destination he/she enters.
+This project is a travel app that displays basic information that a traveller might find important about any destination he/she types in.

 ## APIs Used
 This project uses 3 different API.